Scotchman0/router-canary/README.md

 - URL: openshift-ingress-canary.apps.<yourcluster>.<yourdomain> # predefined route that your cluster will serve (`oc get route -n openshift-ingress`) we will use to confirm ingress is working
 	 (is defined in the canary-pod-deployment.yaml)
 - LOCALPORT=8888 # predefined port that will be exposed on the host for a call to the URI address `<IP-of-infra-node>:8888/healthz/ready`
-     (note that this is defined/inherited from the canary-pod-deployment.yaml, but is currently hard-coded into the nginx)
+     (note that this is defined/inherited from the canary-pod-deployment.yaml, but is currently hard-coded into the nginx deployment in `nginx.conf` and `default.conf` which are injected via configmap)
 - nginx.conf: Defines the exposed LOCALPORT for the pod and the URI path to be called by the application (this is managed in the configmap yaml)